 FAQ’s – Use the guide to Frequently Asked Questions about the eviction process in Missouri.

 Notices By Type

-Notice to Quit (Non-Payment) – According to § 535.010 the landlord does not have to provide the tenant with notice that their rent is late, but there must be a Written Demand sent.
+Notice to Quit (Non-Payment) – Also known as a Written Demand, according to § 535.010, the landlord does not have to provide the tenant with notice that their rent is late, but there must be a Written Demand sent.
 The rent and possession lawsuit can constitute written demand as long as rent is at least a month late, but for a healthy landlord-tenant relationship, in addition to saving court costs to the landlord, it is recommended the landlord provide a written demand.

 10-Day Notice to Quit (Non-Compliance) – This form is used when tenant is breaching the terms of the lease other than by not paying rent.
 Tenant will have ten days to cure the breach or will have to vacate.

 30-Day Notice to Quit (Month to Month) – This form is used to provide a party notice that they intend to end the month-to-month tenancy at the end of thirty days.